-About Dr. Max Liboiron, Associate Vice-President (Indigenous Research) Pro Tempore
+About Dr. Max Liboiron, Interim Associate Vice-President (Indigenous Research)

-Dr. Max Liboiron is Associate Vice-President (Indigenous Research) Pro Tempore.
+Dr. Max Liboiron is Interim Associate Vice-President (Indigenous Research).

-The Associate Vice-President (Indigenous Research) Pro Tempore works closely with the Vice-President (Research) and other academic leaders on the ongoing implementation of the Research Strategy Framework, the Strategic Research Intensity Plan and other strategic priorities.
+The Interim Associate Vice-President (Indigenous Research) works closely with the Vice-President (Research) and other academic leaders on the ongoing implementation of the Research Strategy Framework, the Strategic Research Intensity Plan and other strategic priorities.

 Learn more about Indigenous Research at Memorial.